 Connecting state and local government leaders

-New York City's “Big Apple Connect” calls for more than 200 developments owned by the city’s housing authority to connect 300,000 residents to high-speed internet by the end of 2023.
+Dubbed “Big Apple Connect,” the citywide proposal for more than 200 developments owned by the city’s housing authority looks to connect 300,000 residents by the end of 2023.

 Around 300,000 residents at more than 200 developments owned by the New York City Housing Authority (NYCHA) will soon have access to free high-speed internet and basic cable television under a citywide program unveiled by Mayor Eric Adams.

 Known as “Big Apple Connect,” the program provides residents with a cable box as well as a modem and router for high-speed internet.
 The city also will provide Wi-Fi in the common areas of NYCHA buildings, which it said will be selected after consulting with the agency.
 The program was initially piloted at eight public housing developments, then expanded to more than 100 before this latest expansion to the entire city.